 Formerly known as Saigon, Ho Chi Minh City has its current name from 1975, when the North of Vietnam won the war and changed the name of Saigon to Ho Chi Minh City, in honor Uncle Ho.

-District 1 is the best place to stay in Ho Chi City for first-timers due to its highest concentration of the city’s major attractions and accommodations.
-District 1 is the city center of Saigon and it can be divided into many areas.
+Generally speaking, District 1 is the overall best area to stay in Ho Chi City for first-time visitors due to its highest concentration of the city’s major attractions and accommodations.
+District 1 is the city center of Saigon and it can be divided into many areas, including:

 Ho Chi Minh city offers all kind of accommodation options including luxury 5-star hotels and budget backpacker hostels.
-Please keep in mind the minium prices for a basic room with a private bathroom in the city center is around 20 to 30 USD.
+Please keep in mind the minium prices for a basic room with a private bathroom in the city center is around 50 USD per night.

 Many visitors spend a couple of days in Ho Chi City (HCM) to see famous attractions such as the Ben Thanh Market, Reunification Palace, City Hall, and War Remnants Museum.
 If you have more time, take day trips to the Cu Chi tunnels and Mekong Delta.

 A tip: I recommend installing the Grab App on your phone.
 It is similar to Uber which will help you to order food, motorbike rides, or car rides without bargaining the prices.
-You can use it to book a car from the Tan Son Nhat International airport.
+You can use it to book a car from the Tan Son Nhat International airport to the city center.

-6 Best areas to stay in Ho Chi Minh City for tourists
+6 Best areas to stay in Ho Chi Minh City for first-timers and tourists are:

 If you stay here, you will be located in the middle of action, within walking distance to the top sights, as well as many restaurants, bars, and shops.